aishwarya-katkar/Chinook-Data-Visualizations/README.md

 artists, albums, media tracks, invoices and customers

-This dashboard shows visualizations showing analysis for following:
+This dashboard connects to Chinook data stored in shows visualizations showing analysis for following:
 1. Total sales $
 2. Total sales $ by country – ranked (or at least sorted largest to smallest)
 3. Total sales $ by country, state & city